For a take-your-breath-away beautiful multi-day hiking trip in the Canadian Rockies, you must put the…

 Hiking in Victoria, BC – The Matheson Lake Loop

-The Matheson Lake Loop hike as you can see in the photos takes you through temperate rain forest with mostly minor ups and downs.
+The 3.8 kilometre Matheson Lake Loop hike as you can see in the photos, takes you through temperate rain forest with mostly minor ups and downs – with all of 40 metres of elevation gain.
 Right now the camas lilies are blooming and the forest has a lovely fresh look and scent to it.

 The trail follows the edge of the lake before heading up to a short connector section along the Galloping Goose trail.
 Then it’s back into the woods on a hiking trail where in short order you reach a stream with a small bridge over it.